syl22-00/pocketsphinx.js/README.md

 Note that words can have several pronunciation alternatives as explained in Section 3.3.a.

 ### d.
-Adding grammars
+Adding grammars or key phrases

-As described previously, any number of grammars can be added.
+As described previously, any number of grammars or keyword searched can be added.
 The recognizer can then switch between them.

 A grammar can be added at once using a JavaScript object that contains the number of states, the first and last states, and an array of transitions, for instance:

 ```javascript
 var grammar = {numStates: 3,